Seyi Makinde: Professional and business career

-Makinde did his national service (NYSC) with Shell Petroleum Development Company (SPDC) of Nigeria, where he was later engaged as a pupil engineer.
+Makinde was deployed for his compulsory national youth service (NYSC) to Shell Petroleum Development Company (SPDC) of Nigeria, where he was later engaged as a pupil engineer.
 He served in different capacities; handling and partaking in several key projects between 1990 and 1992.
 From 1992 to 1997, he worked as a field Engineer (Eket operations) for Rebold International Limited and in 1995, he was appointed as Field Manager in the same company.

 In 1997, Makinde established his first business, Makon Engineering and Technical Services Limited (METS), after working for five years (1992-1997) with various international oil and gas companies (IOCs), as the Engineering Manager.
 He is now the group managing director of Makon Group of Companies.

 Makinde is a member of national and international professional bodies notably: Nigerian Society of Engineers (NSE), Council for Regulations of Engineering in Nigeria (COREN), Oil and Gas Design Engineers of Nigeria (OGDEN), International Society of Automation (ISA), Institute of Measurement and Control UK; and American Measurement Institute (AMI).